Constructing and Machine Learning Calabi-Yau Five-folds: Results

 \subsection{\texorpdfstring{$h^{1,3}$}{Lg}}

 The distribution of $h^{1,3}$ is similar to the one of $h^{1,2}$, with slightly less vanishing numbers.
 We observe a slight improvement in the $R^2$ score, but the inadequateness of the samples, discussed in the previous case, still applies.
+This is illustrated in Table \ref{tab:h13}.

 We find that $95.7 \%$ of $h^{1,3}$'s vanish, showing again that the classifier is probably always predicting the class $h^{1,3}=0$.